WhackJobInt/postal3scriptdocs/docs/attribchecking/embedattributes.md

 </ul>
 </div>

-## 🪽 Postal 3 Angel Embedded Attributes
+## 🆙🪽 Ultrapatch Embedded Attributes
-!!! warning "🪽 Postal 3 Angel-only feature"
+!!! warning "🆙🪽 Postal III Ultrapatch-only feature"
-	These embedded attributes below will only work with the Postal 3 Angel mod.
+	These embedded attributes below will only work with Postal III Ultrapatch.
 ```
 ImAnAnimal				-- Entity is an animal NPC, if it exist
 ImAHuman				-- Entity is a Human NPC, if it exist